 And with that, the twenty-seven-year-old mother of four confirmed her candidacy for mayor.
 Once she confirmed, the head of the Republican party said, “All right, we will elect you and just show those fellows who framed up this deal a thing or two.”

-But Dora understood politics.
+But Susanna understood politics.
 Her father served as city mayor only a few years prior.
 Her husband was the current city clerk, and as his wife, she wrote the city ordinances.